 When arriving in Wadhwan, you immediately hear the sound of hammers on brass and smell the fumes produced by welding.
 Though the artisans of Wadhwan produce many different types of goods, the pots used to carry water from the well seem to be the most popular item.
 Many men are busy welding in tiny little rooms rendered hazy by the fumes they generate.
 Yet, the workers do not seem to wear anything to protect their eyes or lungs.
-Other men are hammering, often in groups, which is not to say that the sound is in any way synchronized.
-All of these men are proud to show their skills, and their goods are sold all over the country.
+Other men are hammering, often in groups, not to say that the sound is synchronized.
+These men are proud to show their skills, and their goods are sold all over the country.

-I will not attempt to describe this completely manual process as there are between 14-16 different stages of dyeing and printing and takes 2-3 weeks to complete.
+I will not attempt to describe this completely manual process as there are between 14-16 different stages of dyeing and printing, and it takes 2-3 weeks to complete.

-Details aside, my time at Ajrakhpur made me realize for the first time how lengthy and demanding this art form is.
-You can see people dipping the fabric in small dying ghats, others washing it in large ghats, yet others using handmade carved blocks to stamp designs into the fabric, one natural color at the time.
+Details aside, my time at Ajrakhpur made me realize how lengthy and demanding this art form is.
+You can see people dipping the fabric in small dying ghats, others washing it in large ghats, yet others using handmade carved blocks to stamp designs into the fabric, one natural color at a time.
 Lengths of fabric can also be seen draped on the ground to be dried by the hot Gujarati sun.